-I’m a huge fan of solar battery chargers for jet skis, out of necessity, after seeing so many jet ski customers having trouble maintaining their batteries.
+I’m a huge fan of solar battery chargers for jet skis, out of necessity, after seeing so many customers having trouble maintaining their batteries.

 Like clock work, customers were coming in every year at the start of the season with dead batteries.

 Some customers tried to solve this problem with battery switches, but it was never perfect and didn’t solve the heart of the problem.
-The solution was simple, a 5-watt or less solar battery charger is what they needed and is what I use to keep my jet ski batteries going strong for years.
+The solution is simple, a 5-watt or less solar battery charger is what they needed and is what I use to keep my batteries going strong for years.

-This brings up a new question, what is the best jet ski solar battery charger and which one should you use?
+This brings up a new question, what is the best solar battery charger and which one should you use?

-The best jet ski solar battery charger will be one that is 12-volt and under 5-watt, along with it being weatherproof.
+The best solar charger will be one that is 12-volt and under 5-watt, along with it being weatherproof.

-- ECO-WORTHY 12 Volt 5 Watt Solar Trickle Charger*
+- ECO-WORTHY 12 Volt 5 Watt Solar Trickle (Amazon Link Ad)

-Using these solar battery chargers and quick connections is the best way to keep your jet ski battery charged and ready to go!
+Using these chargers and quick connections is the best way to keep your battery charged and ready to go!

-The biggest reason you want to use a solar battery charger is because it works the best to maintain your jet skis battery.
+The biggest reason you want to use a solar charger is because it works the best to maintain your battery.